Zoë Garbett

-Zoë Garbett is a British politician currently serving as a member of the London Assembly for the Green Party since May 2024.
+Zoë Garbett is a British politician who has served as the Mayor of Hackney for the Green Party since 2026.
+She was previously a member of the London Assembly from 2024 to 2026, and a Hackney Councillor for Dalston from 2022 to 2026.

-She was the Green Party candidate for Mayor of London in the 2024 London mayoral election.
-She was fourth on the Green Party's list for the London Assembly, and was not elected; however, Siân Berry resigned to focus on her bid to get elected as an MP for Brighton Pavilion (UK Parliament constituency).
-This allowed Garbett to take her place.
+She was the Green candidate for mayor of London in the 2024 mayoral election, finishing fourth.
+She was fourth on the Green Party's list for the London Assembly and was not elected; however, Siân Berry resigned to stand for parliament in Brighton Pavilion, allowing Garbett to take her place.

-Garbett currently serves as Leader of the Green Party on Hackney London Borough Council, as well as the councillor for Dalston ward since May 2022.
-She previously ran for Mayor of Hackney in the 2023 by-election.
+Garbett served as Leader of the Green Party on Hackney London Borough Council, and a councillor for Dalston ward.
+She ran for Mayor of Hackney in the 2022 election and 2023 by-election, finishing second in both.

+Garbett was elected as Mayor of Hackney in the 2026 Hackney mayoral election, making her one of the two first directly elected Green Party mayors in the party's history.
+She resigned her seats in the London Assembly and Hackney council as a result.

 Early life

 Garbett grew up in Taunton, Somerset.
 She attended Richard Huish College.